2009 Primera División de México Apertura Liguilla: Tie-breaking criteria

 The Liguilla has a particular tie-breaking criteria: In case of a tie in the aggregate score, the higher seeded team will advance.

 The exception for this tie-breaking criteria is the final, where the higher seeded team rule is not used.
 In this case, if the teams remained tied after 90 minutes of play during the second leg of the finals, extra time will be used, followed by a penalty shootout if necessary.

 Bracket

-The Liguilla hade those teams play two games against each other on a home-and-away basis.
+The Liguilla had those teams play two games against each other on a home-and-away basis.
 The winner of each match up was determined by aggregate score.

 The teams were seeded one to eight in quarterfinals, and re-seeded one to four in semifinals, depending on their position at the general table of the season.
 Higher seeded teams play on their home field during the second leg.

 Also, the highest seeded can choose when, if Saturday or Sunday, they want to play the second leg.
 As the rules mention that one half of the matches must be on Wednesday/Saturday, and the other in Thursday/Sunday, the rest of the teams must suit on that choice.
 The only exception is the final, as it was set to be played at Thursday December 10 the first leg, and Sunday December 13 the second.